Discworld MUD

-Discworld MUD is a popular MUD, a text-based online role-playing game, set in the Discworld as depicted in the Discworld series of books by Terry Pratchett.
+Discworld MUD is a popular fanmade MUD, a text-based online role-playing game, set in the Discworld as depicted in the Discworld series of books by Terry Pratchett.

 Some typical activity on the MUD, featuring a map, soul commands, talker channels and performance of rituals.

 History

 The MUD was founded in 1991 and opened to the public in 1992, with continuous updates ever since.
 As of 2025, it is thirty-three years old.
 Originally containing a small section of the then rather loosely defined Ankh-Morpork, over time more locations have been added as the world has been further described in the book series, and laid out in the map supplements (such as The Streets of Ankh-Morpork and The Discworld Mapp).
 It now consists of areas that attempt to simulate several big cities (Ankh-Morpork, Bes Pelargic, Genua and Djelibeybi) on two continents, a larger number of smaller towns, and more than a million rooms which form the land between the cities and towns, with markers designating canon cities yet to be built.

 The MUD was founded in Perth, Western Australia, by David "Pinkfish" Bennett, Craig "Furball" Richmond, Sean A. "Lynscar" Reith and Evan Scott.
 It was an outgrowth of another MUD called Discworld II.
 The MUD ran for a while on a machine in Melbourne before moving to run in the UK on a machine at Compulink where Gordon "DrGoon" was added to the administration team.

 The MUD was later hosted for a time at Trinity College in Hartford, Connecticut by one of its undergraduates: Michael "Bastian" Hammill.
 "Bastian" served as chief administrator of the game and "god" of Discworld (a character role), while "Pinkfish" continued in his capacity as head game developer.
 The school's IT administrator eventually ruled the project a hacking attempt due to multiple UNIX rlogin attempts from across the globe.
 This was actually just the game developers, or "creators", working as part of an international programming effort.
 The mistake cost the MUD another one of its homes.

 Also of note, at the time "Bastian" was issued a cease and desist order by Terry Pratchett's attorney.
 The author's legal adviser thought the game was a for-profit effort and therefore a violation of Pratchett's copyright.
 "Bastian" assured both Pratchett and his attorney it was a fan-based effort and invited the author to visit "Pinkfish's" creation.
 Pratchett was assuaged.
 The Discworld project was allowed to continue.

 After a while the game was moved to Seattle, running on a machine at one of the admin's workplace, Derek "Ceres" Harding, before again moving back to the UK to run at Jacqui "Sojan" Greenland's house.

 Discworld has publicly released the code base under which it runs on a couple of occasions, allowing other MUDs to use the same base for writing their worlds.